HoTT/HoTT-Agda/tutorial/README.md

     module Test where
     -- Interesting stuff, that does not need to be indented

-If `Test.agda` is in the directory `/toplevel/Mysublibrary/`, the global module can also be called `Mysublibrary.Test`, this will tell Agda that the toplevel of the library is `/toplevel/`, and every module importation will be with respect to `/toplevel/`.
+If `Test.agda` is in the directory `/toplevel/Mysublibrary/`, the global module should be called `Mysublibrary.Test`, this will tell Agda that the toplevel of the library is `/toplevel/`, and every module importation is understood with respect to `/toplevel/`.

 Importation of other modules/files is done with `open import Myothermodule` or `open import Mysublibrary.Myothermodule` if `Myothermodule.agda` is in the directory `Myotherlibrary`.
 The